sgoel2be24-cyber/conveyor-job-queue/README.md

 again.

-The two invariants the whole design rests on were verified by mutation — the test is only worth having if reintroducing the bug makes it fail:
+The two invariants the whole design rests on were verified by mutation — the test is only worth having if reintroducing of the bug makes it fail:

 | Bug reintroduced | Test that caught it |
 | --- | --- |